 - Perfect for players of all positions who value court feel and freedom of movement

-- Works for players of all positions
+- Versatile shoe that works for all positions

 - Amazing traction, well-balanced cushioning, and very good fit